olafmertens/gradle-xjc-plugin/README.md

 The plugin makes use of a Gradle feature called a `NamedDomainObjectContainer`.
 Basically, it allows dynamic extension of the DSL for in an `a posteriori` manner.
 For what its worth, this is how many things in Gradle itself (like Configurations, SourceSets, etc) work.
 The plugin defines a `schemas` NamedDomainObjectContainer under the xjc extension.
-The type of the domain objects in this container (of type `org.hibernate.build.gradle.xjc.SchemaDescriptor`) describe the processing for a particular XSD.
+The type of the domain objects in this container (of type `SchemaDescriptor`) describe the processing for a particular XSD.
 Let see an example:

     xjc {